Imadaddin Nasimi: Name

-Nasimi's given name was Ali, but he adopted the epithet (laqab) Imadaddin, which superseded his original name in use.
+Nasimi's given name was Ali, but he adopted the epithet (laqab) Imadaddin ('Pillar of Faith'), which superseded his original name in use.
 Some sources attribute other names to him, such as Nesîmüddin, Celâleddin and Ömer.
-His patronymic was Ebü’l-Fazl.

 His most prevalent pen name was Nasimi.
 Its etymology is disputed but most plausibly explained as an echo of Naimi, the pen name of Nasimi's teacher Fazlallah Astarabadi.
-It may also have been derived from the Arabic word nasim, meaning "breeze, breath of wind".
+It may also have been derived from the Arabic word nasim, meaning 'breeze, breath of wind'.
 He also employed other pen names sporadically, such as Hüseyni, Haşimi, Seyyid, Ali and İmad.
-His epithet Imadaddin or the title "seyid" (marking his claim of descent from the Islamic prophet Muhammad) are often added in order to distinguish him from other figures who also bore the name Nasimi.
+His epithet Imadaddin or the title seyid (marking his claim of descent from the Islamic prophet Muhammad) are often added in order to distinguish him from other figures who also bore the name Nasimi.

 Biography

-Nasimi's life is largely obscure.
+Much of Nasimi's life is considered obscure.
 His year of birth is uncertain, but it is commonly assumed to be 1369–70 without conclusive evidence.
-His exact birthplace is also contested: it could be Shamakhi, Tabriz, Baghdad, Aleppo, Shiraz or Diyarbakir.
+Some sources state that he was born in 1339.
+His exact birthplace is also contested: it has been argued as Shamakhi, Tabriz, Baghdad, Aleppo, Shiraz or Diyarbakır.
 He was of Azerbaijani Turkic origin and spoke Azerbaijani as his native language, as well as fluent Persian and Arabic.

 Nasimi had a good education as a child and pursued Sufism at an early age.
-While in Tabriz, he met the mystic Fazlallah Astarabadi who introduced him to Hurufism.
+While in Tabriz, he met the mystic Fazlallah Astarabadi, who introduced him to Hurufism.
 Nasimi stayed with him in Baku and Shirvan for some time and became one of the most faithful adherents of the Hurufism movement, as well as Astarabadi's successor (khalifa).
 After the Timurid emperor Miran Shah executed Astarabadi for his religious views, Nasimi left Azerbaijan and travelled to Anatolia to spread Hurufism.
-He arrived in Bursa during Murad I’s (r.
+He arrived in Bursa during Murad I's (r.
 1362–1389) reign but was not welcomed there.
 He also attempted to meet the Sufi saint Haji Bayram Veli in Ankara but was turned away because of his Hurufi beliefs.